Seller9/ARandomServerTemplate/README.md

 Category - GENERAL: This is where people mainly talk. the #new-people-chat is for new people who do not have the @Member roles (roles mentioned below). #a-random-channel is the basic text channel where those with @Member chat. #bots are for the use of any bots you add to the server.
 I have Groovy and Simple Poll in my server to use.
 The voice channels are for members.
 There are 3 channels as, in the event of having a large server, people may want to talk to specific people.

-Category - MUSIC: I've made a club system (read uder the Clubs heading of this page).
-Think of this like a school club, you do music stuff together, or just talk about music.
+Category - MUSIC: Think of this like a school club, you do music stuff together, or just talk about music.

 Category - CLUB CREATION: like a school club, they don't come out of nowhere.
 People can request to make a club (see the Roles heading below). #club-creation-template is a basic template of clubs (read Server Messages folder on GitHub)